 The mobile station is the active participant in this procedure.
 In order to perform the handover, the mobile station controls continuously its own signal strength and the signal strength of the neighboring cells.
 The base station gives the list of cells that must be monitored by the mobile station.
-The power measurements allow deciding which is the best cell in order to maintain the quality of the communication link.
+The power measurements allow deciding what the best cell is in order to maintain the quality of the communication link.
 Two basic algorithms are used for the handover:

-2.5.2.2 The minimum acceptable performance algorithm.
+2.5.2.2 Minimum Acceptable Performance Algorithm